 As you would expect at this price point, it’s a little basic in that it’s pretty small and can only use PLA filament.
 But there’s no doubt it’s a cracking entry level and above machine.

-The Silhouette Alta 3D Printer is the latest product to be released by craft cutting giants, Silhouette.
+The Silhouette Alta 3D Printer (available now on Swing Design or Amazon) is the latest product to be released by craft cutting giants, Silhouette.

-It’s finally here!
-We’ve had a few weeks to play with it so read down for our full review…
+We’ve had a few weeks to play with it so read on for our full review.

 Are we excited?

 3D printing is a natural extension of vinyl cutting, and will allow us to take our designs to the next level by making them truly 3D.

 Plus, we’re sure we’re not the only ones relieved that 3D printing doesn’t require any tedious weeding…

 So, in anticipation of the Silhouette Alta release, we’ve compiled everything you need to know about the machine, as well as the craft of 3D printing more generally.

 And remember — if you have any questions, feel free to ask us in the comments.

 - 1 What is the Silhouette Alta 3D Printer?